QEWD-Courier/Ripple-Qewd/README.md

       cd ~/qewd
       node ripple-secure

+The startup file (~/qewd/ripple-secure.js) is set up to listen in the clear via port 8081.
+The nginx configuration file (/etc/nginx/sites-available/default) is set up to provide the SSL service for your system and proxies the ripple-secure QEWD system.
+The qewd-ripple installer includes a self-signed certificate (installed in the ~/qewd/ssl directory).
+Switch these out for a proper SSL certificate and adjust the nginx SSL configuration in the *sites-available/default* file.

 5) Point at the browser at the server's IP address and it should start up, eg: